 Imagine receptors are keyholes, and endocannabinoids and phytocannabinoids are the keys that fit perfectly into these keyholes, thus playing a vital role in keeping our bodies healthy and happy.

 Studies have shown that a variety of major diseases are connected to an endocannabinoid deficiency.
-Luckily, there are a variety of ways we can enhance our ECS to keep our body healthy and potentially prevent or even treat common diseases and ailments:
+Luckily, there are a variety of ways we can enhance our ECS to keep our bodies healthy and balanced:

 Phytocannabinoids like the ones found in the cannabis and hemp plants